 Creating positive workplace cultures and tackling bullying in the NHS - a collective call to action

-To deliver excellent care to patients, our NHS organisations need to be well led and have healthy, supportive, positive cultures.
+To deliver excellent care to patients, NHS organisations need to be well led and have healthy, supportive, positive workplace cultures.

 The SPF’s collective call to action tasks employers and trade unions in all NHS organisations to work in partnership to create positive workplace cultures and tackle bullying.
 To support this work, the SPF is publicising the views of NHS leaders and experts on this topic and signposting information, tools and resources and case studies which can help partnership initiatives.